IIIF/api/source/api/presentation/3.0/index.md

 ### 6.1 URI Recommendations

-While any URI is technically acceptable for any of the resources in the API, there are several best practices for designing the URIs for the resources.
+While any HTTP(S) URI is technically acceptable for any of the resources in the API, there are several best practices for designing the URIs for the resources.

 * The URI _SHOULD_ use the HTTPS scheme, not HTTP.
 * The URI _SHOULD NOT_ include query parameters or fragments.